MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/Microsoft.Graph.Teams.md

 Update the properties of the specified channel.

 ### [Update-MgGroupTeamChannelMember](Update-MgGroupTeamChannelMember.md)
-Update the role of a conversationMember in a channel.
+Update the role of a conversationMember in a team or channel.
-This operation is allowed only for channels with a **membershipType** value of `private` or `shared`.

 ### [Update-MgGroupTeamChannelMessage](Update-MgGroupTeamChannelMessage.md)
 Update a chatMessage object.